buka-studio/echotab/README.md

 Previously, I've used [OneTab](https://chromewebstore.google.com/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall) and [Toby](https://chromewebstore.google.com/detail/toby-for-chrome/hddnkoipeenegfoeaoibdmnaalmgkpip) but wanted something in-between with the following characteristics:

--   No sign-up required for import/export and customizations.
+-   No sign-up required for data import/export and other extra features.
 -   Simple and clean UI.
 -   Basic search/filtering capabilities.
 -   Intuitive tagging with excellent keyboard support.
 -   Smooth performance even with a large number (1000+) of saved tabs.

-### Chrome only?

-For now, yes.
-In theory, adding support for other browsers should be straightforward as it's built using [Plasmo](https://github.com/PlasmoHQ/plasmo), but nothing on the roadmap yet.

 ## Development